Looking for information on posting an ad?

 UCSC strives to embrace diversity in all its forms; it strives to be an inclusive community that fosters an open, enlightened & productive environment.

 The Licensed Psychotherapist reports to the Director of Counseling and Psychological Services (CAPS) and is assigned duties by the Director as specified herein.
-The Licensed Psychotherapist will provide high quality clinical services; community psychology/outreach and consultation services; and may provide supervision/training of doctoral interns and post-doctoral fellows.
-In discharging these duties the Licensed Psychotherapist is expected to be keenly sensitive to issues of gender, culture, race, ethnicity, sexual orientation, disabilities, socio economic status etc. and to be skilled with techniques for counseling students with diverse backgrounds.
-Preference will be given to clinicians with demonstrated experience working with men, gay men, or African-American young adults.
+The Licensed Psychotherapist will provide high quality clinical services; community psychology/outreach and consultation services; and may provide supervision/training of doctoral interns and postdoctoral fellows.
+In discharging these duties the Licensed Psychotherapist is expected to be keenly sensitive to issues of gender, culture, race, ethnicity, sexual orientation, disabilities and socio-economic status and to be skilled with techniques for counseling students with diverse backgrounds.

-- Clinical experience with individuals and couples using a brief therapy model
+- Demonstrated clinical experience with individuals and couples using a brief therapy model

 APPLICANTS ARE REQUIRED TO USE THE UCSC ON-LINE PROCESS